Updated on August 11th, 2021 by Bob Ciura

 Smaller energy companies can be a surprisingly good source of dividend income as well.
 Inter Pipeline (IPPLF) (IPL.TO) is one example of this.
 Inter Pipeline has a high dividend yield of more than 6% even after a recent dividend cut.

-Despite the recent dividend cut, Inter Pipeline’s strong dividend history, high dividend yield, and monthly dividend payments are three big reasons why the company appeals to dividend growth investors with a larger appetite for risk.
+Despite the recent dividend cut, Inter Pipeline’s high dividend yield and monthly dividend payments are two big reasons why the company may appeal to to dividend growth investors with a larger appetite for risk.

 Inter Pipeline is an energy infrastructure corporation that is engaged in the transportation, storage, and processing of energy products in Western Canada and Europe.

 Inter Pipeline is headquartered in Calgary, Alberta, Canada and has a market capitalization of approximately $4 billion.
 The company is undergoing a transformation of its business model.
 Previously, Inter Pipeline had been divided into four distinct segments for reporting purposes:

 - Oil Sands Transportation